Nike Basketball Camp Regis University

 at Nike Basketball Camps

-Join Head Coach Brady Bergeson and staff this summer for a week of collegiate-style basketball training and off-court activities to help improve your child's overall skills.
+Join RU Head Coach Brady Bergeson and staff in summer 2019 for a week of collegiate-style basketball training and off-court activities to help improve your child's overall skills.
 Ideally located in the heart of Denver, this camp is geared to help campers, ages 8-15, improve their skills and confidence in a fun and competitive environment.

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.

 - Emphasis on fundamental development, team play and basketball IQ

 - Off-court activities and discussions to enhance on-court game

 - Receive a Nike Basketball Camp t-shirt and other prizes!

 Brady Bergeson enters his fourth year as the head men’s basketball coach at Regis University in 2018-19.
 In just three years, Bergeson has already made a mark on the program and within the conference.
 Bergeson compiled 27 wins in 2017-18, the second most wins in a single season in program history.View Brady's Bio ⟩

 In the 2017-2018 season the Rangers ended with an overall record of 27-6 and 17-5 in the Rocky Mountain Athletic Conference, they also claimed their first-ever RMAC Tournament Championship in program history to nab the number three seed in the South Central Region of the NCAA Tournament.

 Bergeson then led RU to an 87-82 win over Dallas Baptist in the Quarterfinals of the NCAA South Central Regional Tournament, earning their first win in the NCAA Tournament since the 1995-96 season.